njosefbeck/gatsby-source-stripe-products/README.md

 ## Install

-`npm install gatsby-source-contentful`
+`npm install gatsby-source-stripe-products`

 or

-`yarn add gatsby-source-contentful`
+`yarn add gatsby-source-stripe-products`

 ## How to use